Fine-tuning

 1. Once you have reviewed the configuration, you will need to check the acknowledgement checkbox.

-2. Lastly, click the Start fine-tuning job button to start the fine-tuning process.
+2. Lastly, click Start fine-tuning job and the training process will start.

 It will take several hours for the training process to be completed.
 Datasaur will notify you by email when the training process is complete.

-1. Once the training process is complete, your model will be available in the My models section.
+1. Once the training process is complete, your model will be available to deploy.

 My models page